Fundamental quantum limits in optical metrology from rate-distortion theory: Rate-Distortion Theory and the Information Transmission Inequality

-The operational significance of the rate-distortion function is elucidated by the positive and converse parts of the noisy source coding theorems of Shannon \cite{Shannon59}.
-For our purpose of obtaining lower bounds on the achievable distortion, the converse part is of primary relevance.
-The fundamental result, called the \emph{Information Transmission Inequality} in \cite{BergerGibson98}, is stated below (Refer Fig.~1).
+The operational significance of the rate-distortion function is elucidated by the positive and converse parts of the noisy source coding theorems of Shannon \cite{Sha59}.
+For our purpose of obtaining lower bounds on the achievable average distortion, the converse part is of primary relevance.
+The fundamental result in this connection, called the \emph{Information Transmission Inequality} (ITI in the sequel) \cite{BG98}, is stated below (Refer Fig.~\ref{fig:sensingscheme}).